jbpoline/ohbm2014_talk_imaging_genetics/talk.md

     - Accept preregistration
     - Increase the verifiability of analyses (code and data available)
 * Share data / share intermediate results
     - Increase the capacity of the community to verify
     - Increase capacity to do meta/mega analyses
     - Because we are interested in reproducibility and replication
-* Change their evaluation criteria - Decrease publication pressure
+* Change evaluation criteria - Decrease publication pressure

 Acknowledgement & Conclusion
 ======================================